ddooley/ddooley.github.io/_pages/docs/data-properties.md

 This brings us to the collection of data - where specific protocols or instruments are used, generating data on particular scales and scientific units.

 FOR BJORN!: *First, OBI makes the distinction between values that can be placed directly on a categorical or numeric scale, and those that require some further parsing to extract atomic elements from, e.g. the strings "20g", "20 grams", and "0.02kg" which are the same quantity, but which differ by string comparison.
-For this "undigested data" OBI provides a [`has representation`]() annotation, a string or a resource identifier which is not expected to play a direct role in OWL data-related axioms.*
+For this "undigested data" OBI provides a [`has representation`]() annotation that holds a string or a resource identifier which is not expected to play a direct role in OWL data-related axioms.*

 <img align="right" src="/assets/images/docs/data_lee_data_property_age.png">

-An ontology **`data property`** is a relation from an entity instance straight to some literal datatype (xsd:decimal, xsd:string, xsd:anyURI, etc.) that is a measure/estimate of what that data property is about.
+An ontology **`data property`** is a relation from an entity instance straight to some literal datatype value (an RDF number or string for example) that is a measure/estimate of what that data property is about.
 In an ontology one might find a `has age` data property used to express that Lee's age is 12, as shown to the right.
-OBI doesn't promote this approach, as explained below,
+OBI shies away from this approach, as explained below.

 <br clear="both">